the 10th annual

 Tour begins and ends at the Chehalem Cultural Center and takes approximately one hour to complete.

-Advanced registration is strongly encouraged and available inside the main entrance of the Center.
+Advanced registration is strongly encouraged and available inside the main entrance of the Center, starting at 9am on the day of the festival.

 10AM – Registration begins